merrysutijono/my-react-app/README.md

+Before proceeding with the instructions below, please fork this repository or download the files in this repository into your desktop computer or laptop :-)

 # How to view this React App:
 - Install [node.js and npm](https://nodejs.org/en/download).
 - Then, install live-server.
 Open your terminal or command prompt and run 'npm install -g live-server'.